 Benefits of Organic Food

 Organic foods are those that are grown without any type of man-made substance being applied to it.
 The soil in which the food is grown must also be 100% natural, without any fertilisers or other contaminants.
-The food must also be free from any of any genetically modified internal cell structure.
-You are probably aware that you will have to pay more for the privilege of eating genetically modified foods.
+The food must also be free from any of any genetically modified internal cell structure known as genetically modified foods.
 So, is it worth paying that extra amount?

 The answer is yes.